Announcing general availability of Sponsored Display

-Let’s say you sell camping equipment, like tents.
+Let’s say you sell camping equipment, such as tents.
 You might use product targeting to help drive consideration among shoppers who are viewing complementary product pages for related supplies, such as hiking backpacks or electric lanterns.

 Promote product discovery

 You may also choose product targeting to build awareness among shoppers who are browsing a similar product’s detail page, or even put the emphasis on reaching shoppers in the broader camping or outdoors categories.
-For more control over which detail pages your ads appear on, you can use product attribute refinements including star rating, price point, and Prime shipping eligibility.
+For more control over which detail pages your ads appear on, you can use product attribute refinements including star rating, price point and Prime delivery eligibility.

 Promote relevant add-ons

-Sponsored Display product targeting can assist you in quickly and easily surfacing other relevant items in your catalog to shoppers.
-If you also sell camping chairs, adding product targeting placements on your tent’s product detail page can make it easier for shoppers to add these complementary items to their cart in just a few clicks.
+Sponsored Display product targeting can assist you in quickly and easily surfacing other relevant items in your catalogue for shoppers.
+If you also sell camping chairs, adding product targeting placements on your tent’s product detail page can make it easier for shoppers to add these complementary items to their basket in just a few clicks.

 Advertise multiple products in one campaign